Conifold transitions via affine geometry and mirror symmetry: Examples

 The discriminant locus $\Delta$, also depicted in Figure \ref{monodromy}, can be described as follows.
 Inside square faces with vertices $P_{j,0}, P_{j+1,0}, P_{j,k}$ and $P_{j+1,k}$ (or $Q_{0,k}, Q_{0,k+1}, Q_{j,k}$ and $Q_{j,k+1}$), $\Delta$ consists only of the segment joining the barycenter of the edge from $P_{j,0}$ to $P_{j,k}$ (resp. from $Q_{0,k}$ to $Q_{j,k}$) to the barycenter of the edge from $P_{j+1,0}$ to $P_{j+1,k}$ (resp. from $Q_{0,k+1}$ to $Q_{j,k+1}$), see Figure \ref{monodromy} (a).
 Monodromy around this component of $\Delta$ is given by the matrix

 Observe that all these segments together give six disjoint circles, three in the interior of each solid torus.
 Moreover each circle has multiplicity $3$, as can be seen from the monodromy.
-It can be shown that the structure can be modified slightly so that each circle splits into three, each one with the monodromy of generic-singularities.
+It can be shown that the structure can be modified slightly so that each circle splits into three, each one with the monodromy of generic-singularities (see for instance \S 4 of \cite{Gross_Batirev}).
 We will ignore this issue here.

 Inside square faces with vertices $P_{j,k}$, $P_{j,k+1}$, $P_{j+1,k+1}$ and $P_{j+1,k}$, $\Delta$ has a quadrivalent vertex (see Figure \ref{monodromy} $(b)$).
 In fact it can be checked that this vertex is a negative node.
 Overall there are $9$ negative nodes.
 There are no other components of $\Delta$.